MicrosoftDocs/data-api-builder-docs/data-api-builder/getting-started/getting-started-with-data-api-builder.md

 ### .NET 6 SDK

-Make sure you have .NET 6.0 SDK installed on your machine: https://dotnet.microsoft.com/en-us/download/dotnet/6.0.
+Make sure you have .NET 6.0 SDK installed on your machine (https://dotnet.microsoft.com/en-us/download/dotnet/6.0.)

 You can list the SDKs installed on your machine by using the following command: